 Helps you bond with baby faster

-Breastfeeding baby is a highly intimate journey for mom and baby.
-“Breastfeeding seems to help moms bond better,” Hubschman says.
+Breastfeeding baby is a highly intimate journey for Mom and baby.
+“Breastfeeding seems to help moms bond better,” says Lilly Hubschman, NP, IBCLC, a certified lactation consultant and board-certified neonatal nurse practitioner.
 “The more time you spend with your baby, the more attention you pay to your baby, the more you watch their feeding cues and other behavior signs, the better you’re going to know your baby, which I think contributes to maternal confidence.”
 And a boost to your confidence as a mom is always a good thing.

 Lowers your risk of diseases

-“The longer you breastfeed, the more you’ll reduce your risk of breast cancer and ovarian cancer, heart disease and Type 2 diabetes,” says Lilly Hubschman, International Board Certified Lactation Consultant (IBCLC) and Board Certified Neonatal Nurse Practitioner at Lenox Hill Hospital in NYC.
+“The longer you breastfeed, the more you’ll reduce your risk of breast cancer and ovarian cancer, heart disease and Type 2 diabetes,” says Hubschman.
 “It’s not just about bonding with your baby.
 Breastfeeding really is a public health issue.”
 In fact, moms who breastfed were 1.5 times less likely to be diagnosed with breast cancer than those who didn’t in a study from Columbia University.
 And the more children they breastfed, the lower their risk became.

 Saves you lots of money